Up your autumn gardening game with these seasonal gardening tips that will have your yard coming up roses.

 Earthworms are a sign your soil is fertile.
 When you add organic matter such as leaves and cow manure to your garden soil, you'll attract earthworms, so there's no need to add more to your garden.

 The worms you’ve attracted with organic matter will add nutrients from their castings, and make tunnels.

 Check for borer damage on all deciduous trees, paying attention to the trunk at soil level.
 It‘s easier to check when trees are dormant and bare.

 This time of year produces a lot of leaf matter – why not use this to start a compost of leaves?

 Traditionally, ‘oak leaf mould’ was an integral part of potting mixes, but more recently it has been replaced by ‘coir’, which comes from the husk of a coconut, or pulverized well-composted pine bark.

 Other handy hints

-Good garden hygiene at this time is a great idea.
+Good garden hygiene is always a great idea.
 Take care around the base of shrubs and trees to limit the build-up of mulch and other garden matter around the stem or trunk region, particularly in high rainfall areas such as the Adelaide Hills.
 This helps prevent collar rot and other fungal attack.

-Trim hedges before the onset of winter to keep them compact and bushy from ground level.
+You might also like to trim your hedges before the onset of winter to keep them compact and bushy at ground-level.

 Why not develop your gardening and horticulture skills by attending a Botanic Gardens Masterclass this year?